He-Ren/OJBench/README.md

 ])
 ```

-> ℹ️ This function only needs to be called once at the start of your evaluation script.
+> This function only needs to be called once at the start of your evaluation script.

 ---